01 HTML & CSS Primer

 Learning how to Code

 There are other ways to expedite the creation of a website, like using Twitter’s Bootstrap to realize your site.
 But you still need to have the basics down to take advantage of Bootstrap, and it takes time to learn Bootstrap that is not spent learning HTML and CSS.
 Though Bootstrap websites are professional, you cannot generate a totally unique site the way you can by hardcoding it.
+Once again, hold off with Bootstrap or any other web-site-builder software till after the midterm.

 Plagiarism